Safety Data Sheets

 Safety Data Sheet – SDS format

 The European SDS was formalised in the ‘16-point’ format in Directive 91/151/EEC and amended significantly by Directive 2001/58/EC and was based on the UN International Labour Organisation (ILO) format, also used in other parts of the World.
-GHS changed this slightly, with sections 2 and 3 changing position.
-Current format is based on REACH Annex II, issued as Regulation (EC) No 453/2010
+Current format is based on REACH Annex II, issued as Regulation (EC) No 453/2010.

 The content of an SDS must reflect all information available to the supplier, relating to the hazardous chemical, that is considered necessary to provide adequate warning and advice on safe handling to the users.